Casino-Honest-99/honest99-next/README.md

 ## Honest99
-The online casino you don't have to trust build on top of Chainlink VRF and Polygon
+The online casino you don't have to trust that is built on top of Chainlink VRF and Polygon